avneesh0612/nftank/README.md

 ![NFTank](https://user-images.githubusercontent.com/76690419/168440752-a3249cbd-d3b2-4c3b-b635-acd57ff55b9c.png)

-🚀 A command-line tool to mint NFTs for testing your smart contracts!
+🚀 NFTank (NFT tank for dummies) will allow developers to quickly request NFTs to personal wallets or smart contracts in just a few clicks.

 # Usage